tilt-dev/company/communications/README.md

 ## Written Communication

-### Clubhouse
+### Shortcut

-We use Clubhouse as the main system of record for:
+We use Shortcut as the main system of record for:
 - Writing up ideas for new product changes
 - Leaving feedback on existing ideas
 - Proposing different ideas
 - Documenting next steps to move a product feature forward
 - [Prioritizing future work](../product-development#workflow)

-To do any of the above, comment on an existing relevant story/epic in Clubhouse, or create a new one. @-mention specific individuals (such as the [epic owner](../product-development#unstarted-epics)) and ask them specific questions.
+To do any of the above, comment on an existing relevant story/epic in Shortcut, or create a new one. @-mention specific individuals (such as the [epic owner](../product-development#unstarted-epics)) and ask them specific questions.
 See [Product Development](../product-development/README.md).

-Ensure your [Clubhouse notifications](https://help.clubhouse.io/hc/en-us/sections/201543416-Notifications) are properly configured.
+Ensure your [Shortcut notifications](https://help.shortcut.com/hc/en-us/sections/201543416-Notifications) are properly configured.

 ### GitHub